 - Waterproof out of the box (no housing needed)

-- Built-in stabilization is decent
+- Built-in stabilization is great

 - Battery life of only one hour and 20 minutes

-- Despite being the best in its class, low light footage is still grainy
+- Low light footage is still grainy

 8. Campark ACT74